codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 3. Design Messages Layout

 Let's create an XML layout which allows us to post messages by typing into a text field.
 Open your layout file `activity_chat.xml`, add an `EditText` and a `Button` to compose and send text messages.
+Scroll down to see code snippet for `ConstraintLayout`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>